 Our next chords are Em7, Em9, Em11, and Em13.

 And finally, we have the following chords: F#m7b5, F#m7b5b9, F#m11b5, F#m13b5.

-Remember, all these chords are movable and are well worth learning if your goal is to become a versatile, well-rounded player.
+Remember, all these diatonic chord extensions are movable and are well worth learning if your goal is to become a versatile, well-rounded player.